Dates & Registration

 How to Apply

-The application deadline is April 15, 2019.
-However, we recommend applying as soon as possible.
+The application deadline is April 15, 2023.
+However, we recommend applying as soon as possible as available spots may fill before then.

 To apply for the Camp Sealth LEAD Program: